Southport ArmedForces Festival

 Is the Southport Armed Forces Festival free?

-Yes — the Armed Forces Festival is a free town-wide event.
+Yes.
+The Armed Forces Festival is a free town-wide event.
 There is no entry charge to attend the parades, fly-overs, vehicle displays, or entertainment across the Promenade, King's Gardens, Princes Park, and the town centre.

 What happens at the Southport Armed Forces Festival?